-Divide batter evenly in twelve regular-sized muffin tins.
+Divide batter evenly in twelve regular-sized muffin pan.

 Make the streusel topping: In a small bowl, combine brown sugar, all-purpose flour, cinnamon and butter.

-Sprinkle evenly over top of each muffin.
+Sprinkle evenly over top of the muffins.
 You can also sprinkle with a few rolled oats on top of each muffin which gives it a pretty finish.

 Leavening agents such as baking powder and baking soda are the key to light and fluffy muffins.
 Be sure to check best before dates before baking.
 Stirring the dry ingredients into the wet ingredients with as few strokes as possible also ensures a light, fluffy muffin.